Legislation Affecting DREAMers

 State Laws and Higher Education

-While two states (Alabama and South Carolina) actually ban enrollment of undocumented students at their public universities, the majority of states allow undocumented students to enroll in their state schools, but then charge them out-of-state tuition rates.
+While two states (Alabama and South Carolina) actually ban enrollment of undocumented immigrants at their public universities, the majority of states allow undocumented residents to enroll in their state schools, but then charge them out-of-state tuition rates.
 Four states have explicitly denied in-state tuition rates to undocumented residents through legislative action (GA, IN, MO, AZ).

 However, as of 2015, there were 20 states that either through state law or through public university system polices allow undocumented residents to pay in-state rates.
 Five of the states that have laws on the books for tuition equity even offer financial aid through state funds as undocumented students are ineligible for federal loans and grants: California, New Mexico, Minnesota, Texas, and Washington.

-These laws do not extend beyond public universities; every private university, like Marquette, creates its own policy regarding admission and eligibility for internal financial assistance for undocumented students.
+These laws do not extend beyond public universities; every private university, like Marquette, creates its own policy regarding admission and eligibility for internal financial assistance for DREAMers.

-In 2012, President Obama announced a presidential directive known as Deferred Action for Childhood Arrivals, or DACA, in which he exercised his prosecutorial discretion to delay deportation for the young undocumented people who were brought to the United States at a young age.
+In 2012, President Obama announced a presidential directive known as Deferred Action for Childhood Arrivals, or DACA, in which he exercised his prosecutorial discretion to delay deportation for DREAMers who were brought to the United States at a young age.
 Individuals may apply for DACA if they:

 - Were under the age of 31 as of June 15, 2012;